Modified on: June 2023

 The 3 most important retirement questions you need to ask yourself

-This article originally featured as a guest post on Pounds and Sense.
+This article on the 3 most important retirement questions was originally featured as a guest post on Pounds and Sense.

 Working out if you have enough requires knowing:

 1. Your monthly number â this is how much a comfortable lifestyle is going to cost.

 2. Your monthly income â this is how much income youâll receive from the State Pension, final salary pensions, buy to let properties, etc.